 His work has appeared in such places as the Sewanee Review, the South Atlantic Quarterly, English Language Notes, Explicator, American Notes and Queries, Christianity and Literature, Orion, First Principles, University Bookman, and the Journal of Religion and Society.
 He is also the editor of Wendell Berry: Life and Work (University Press of Kentucky 2007) and Land!
 The Case for an Agrarian Economy, by John Crowe Ransom (University Press of Notre Dame, 2017).

 Currently he is building a fly rod and juggling just enough writing projects to prevent his completing any of them: an account of his repatriation efforts (tentatively titled Dispatches from Dumb-Ass Acres, by a Dumb Ass), another book on Wendell Berry, another on food (tentatively titled The Culinary Plagiarist: (Mis)Adventures of a Thieving Gourmand), and yet another on that neglected genius, Owen Barfield.

 He has tried to break life-long debilitating addictions to basketball and golf but has been woefully unsuccessful.

-Peters lives in Rock Island while school is in session.
-Otherwise he lives at Dumb-Ass Acres in Michigan with his longsuffering wife, their three children, and his two arthritic knees.
+Peters visits Rock Island on school days but otherwise lives in Williamston, Michigan, with his longsuffering wife, their three children, and his two arthritic knees.